 Step 4: Taxable income

-If your AGI is less than $100,000 then you can look up tax owed in the tax tables.
-Here, we can see our first scenario above, where a single individual with $21,000-$21,050 AGI will owe $2,318 in taxes.
-If you earn more than $100,000 then you must use the tax computation worksheet.
+If your AGI is less than $100,000, you can look up tax owed in the tax tables.
+If you earn more than $100,000, you must use the tax computation worksheet.

 Step 5: Taxes withheld

 While not perfect, the IRS offers an online tax calculator.
-Using this calculator, you can enter information from your recent (or expected future) paychecks including how much you’ve earned and how much you’ve currently withheld to estimate your year-end tax obligation and potential refund from the federal government.
+You can enter information from your recent (or expected future) paychecks, including how much you’ve earned and how much you’ve currently withheld, to estimate your year-end tax obligation and potential refund from the federal government.

 - Earned income, such as salary, hourly wages, tips, and bonuses